strauss/hornet-queen/README.md

 Everything that applies to hash table based sets also applies to hash table based maps.
 This is especially noticeable for the functions `manualRehash()` and `shrinkToLoadFactor()`.

-The hash table based maps in HornetQueen are special in that they support both primitive and non-primitive value types.
+The hash table based maps in Hornet Queen are special in that they support both primitive and non-primitive value types.
 The keys are always primitive types (including `UUID`).
 All structures, covered so far, have their dedicated classes that can be used: e.g., `PrimitiveIntSet` or `UUIDArrayList`.
 For maps this would require a lot of different classes (81 ...
-90 if you want to allow for object types).
+90 if you want to allow for object value types).
 This approach did not seem reasonable for me so came up with a different solution.

 #### Instantiating primitive maps